Easy Creamy Mashed Potatoes

 What potatoes to use for mashed potatoes?

-How many potatoes should I use?
+How many potatoes should I use for mashed potatoes?

 A typical batch of mashed potatoes uses about 3 pounds of potatoes.
-This is the best way to measure as the size of potatoes can vary.
+This is the best way to measure, as the size of potatoes can vary.

 How to boil potatoes